syhw/snippyhollow.github.com/source/_posts/2014-07-13-so-you-wanna-try-deep-learning.markdown

 {% img http://i.imgur.com/M3COTRE.png %}

+If your GPU can handle it, you want to try Dropout on MNIST with 4 (or more) layers of 2000 units. ;-)

 ## Conclusion

 I didn't talk about convolutional neural networks, nor recurrent neural networks, nor other beasts.
 That should be the next step for the passionate reader.
 This was just a primer on raw facts for basic deep learning.
 Depending on what people want, I can either explain function by function the file that I provided here, talk about different loss functions (learning embeddings, e.g. as [word2vec](https://code.google.com/p/word2vec/)), recurrent neural nets, etc.